 WARNING!
 Mortgage Fraud

 When applying for your mortgage it is incredibly important that you are 100% honest on your loan application.
-Lying on your application in order to get approved or to get a larger loan amount is considered mortgage fraud.
-It is a serious offense that can result in fines up to $1 million dollars and 30 years in prison.
+Lying on your application to get approved or to get a larger loan amount is considered mortgage fraud.
+It is a serious offense that can result in fines up to $1 million and 30 years in prison.
 If your lender persuades you to lie on your application, this is a major red flag and you need to find a new lender as soon as possible.
-Even if your lender is advising you to do so, it is still considered mortgage fraud and because your name will be on the mortgage application, you are going to be the one who is liable.
+Even if your lender is advising you to do so, it is still considered mortgage fraud and because your name will be on the mortgage application, you are going to be the liable one.
 Long story short, no matter what anyone tells you… do not lie on your mortgage application or enhance any answers.
 The consequences aren’t worth the short term results.

 What does “In Escrow” Mean?